-A full list of the books and the annuals known to have been published has been compiled for this website from information in major library catalogues and book lists, booksellers' advertisements, and advertisements in copies of the books themselves.
+A full list of Nat Gould books and the annuals known to have been published has been compiled for this website from information in major library catalogues and book lists, booksellers' advertisements, and advertisements in copies of the books themselves.

 From the first publication of his books Nat Gould has had some hostile critics but far more enthusiastic admirers.

-Seven of the novels of Nat Gould were made into films from 1916 to 1920.
-They are The Chance of a Lifetime (1916), A Gamble for Love (1917), A Turf Conspiracy (1918), A Fortune at Stake (1918), A Great Coup(1919), A Dead Certainty (1920) and A Rank Outsider (1920).
-Of these films The Chance of a Lifetime had already been dramatised for the stage.
-The screen writer of the film is unknown, as is that of A Fortune at Stake.
-Benedict James was the writer for A Gamble for Love (1917), Bannister Merwin for A Turf Conspiracy (1918), J. Bertram Brown for A Great Coup (1919), and Patrick L. Mannock for A Dead Certainty and A Rank Outsider (both 1920) (4).
+Seven novels were made into films: The Chance of a Lifetime (1916), A Gamble for Love (1917), A Turf Conspiracy (1918), A Fortune at Stake (1918), A Great Coup(1919), A Dead Certainty (1920) and A Rank Outsider (1920).
+Of these films had already been dramatised for the stage.
+The screen writers of the films of The Chance of a Lifetime and A Fortune at Stake are unknown.
+Benedict James was the writer for A Gamble for Love (1917), Bannister Merwin for A Turf Conspiracy (1918), J. Bertram Brown for A Great Coup (1919), and Patrick L. Mannock for A Dead Certainty and A Rank Outsider (both 1920) (2).